vk4bay/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

   To work around this issue, enable :ref:`CONFIG_LOG_COLORS` in menuconfig.
 Please note that this might have some impact on binary size and performance.

-- On Windows, if the terminal is closed without first closing the IDF Monitor, some drivers may fail to release the serial port.
-To release the port, you may need to unplug and replug the USB cable, or in some cases even restart the computer.
-This issue has been observed with the CH9102 USB-to-UART bridge.
-Other drivers, such as CP210x and CH340, should work fine.

-  To prevent this issue, make sure to close the IDF Monitor properly before exiting the terminal, or consider using an alternative USB-to-UART bridge.

 If you experience any other issues while using IDF Monitor, check our `GitHub repository <https://github.com/espressif/esp-idf-monitor/issues>`_ for a list of known issues and their current status.
 If you come across a problem that hasn't been documented yet, we encourage you to create a new issue report.

 .. _esp-idf-monitor: https://github.com/espressif/esp-idf-monitor